edwardsph/Website/content/concept.md

   <line x1="85%" x2="85%" y1="69" y2="80" />
   <text  x="7%"   y="95"  class="label">data dump</text>
   <text  x="22%"  y="95"  class="label">subject pages</text>
-  <text  x="43%"  y="95"  class="label"><a xlink:href="#">Basic LDFs</a></text>
+  <text  x="43%"  y="95"  class="label"><a xlink:href="#basic-ldf">basic LDFs</a></text>
   <text  x="85%"  y="95"  class="label">SPARQL endpoint</text>
 </svg>

-Note the highly _underexplored area_ in the middle: those solutions demand _some_ server processing, but guarantee higher availability because the client puts in effort as well.
+Can we **minimize server resource usage** while still enabling clients to **query data sources efficiently**?
 <br>
-Fragmentations that _minimize server resource usage_
+It turns out we can:
-but enable clients to _query data sources efficiently_ allow for a **new generation of Linked Data consumers**.
+such solutions exist around the middle of the above axis.

 ## Basic Linked Data Fragments allow Web-scale, client-side querying {#basic-ldf}
-We propose that servers offer **basic Linked Data Fragments**.
+We developed a fragment type that requires only minimal effort to generate and enables client-side querying.
-Each basic Linked Data Fragment offers:
+Such a fragment is called a **basic Linked Data Fragment** and consists of:

 - **data** that corresponds to a _basic triple pattern_
   _([example](http://data.linkeddatafragments.org/dbpedia?subject=&predicate=rdf%3Atype&object=dbpedia-owl%3ARestaurant))_.